tytydraco/yessleep/out/Someone_planted_a_garden_in_my_backyard_without_my_knowledge.md

 But I *did not* feel safe as I got down on my hands and knees in the backyard and finally crawled into the entrance of that garden.

 If I half-closed my eyes, it might seem like I was clambering though one of those playhouse tunnels at fast food restaurants.
 But the light that seeped through the strangled vegetation, it infused flowers, highlighting them.
 Many different kinds were entangled.
 There were also herbs growing, and I smelled about a hundred scents strangling each other as I crawled.
+There were alcoves with things like cucumbers and strawberries somehow growing in the dim light.
+They were shrunken and sickly-looking.
+They seemed to spring from the walls rather than the soil.
 If this thing was a garden, it was avant-garde.
 Maybe not new from the looks of it, but certainly experimental.
 In my mind, I started calling it “avant gard-en” for some good ole self-levity.
 I don’t know how whoever planted it kept those species from taking each other’s light, space, and nutrients, how they didn’t all kill each other in that embrace.

 It was crawl all the way, and there were many forks.
 I just kept taking right turns so as not to lose track.
 I was planning to at some point map out the whole thing, if it was possible.
 Maybe, once I was out again, I’d start by figuring out what expert I needed to truly investigate the garden.